With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Footprints Beachside Recovery is a methadone treatment center in Saint Petersburg, FL situated at 151 107th Avenue, Suite 13, 33706 zip code area.
-Footprints Beachside Recovery provides suboxone prescription, relapse prevention from naltrexone and buprenorphine detox.
-In addition, Footprints Beachside Recovery provides transportation assistance, case management and recovery coaches.
-Footprints Beachside Recovery provides opioid treatment for young adults and adults.
-Footprints Beachside Recovery also provides detox treatment that consists of: opioid detox.
+Footprints Beachside Recovery is a methadone treatment center in Saint Petersburg, FL situated at 151 107th Avenue, Suite 13, 33706 zip code.
+Footprints Beachside Recovery provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
+In addition, Footprints Beachside Recovery offers mentoring/peer support, self-help groups and recovery coaches.
+Footprints Beachside Recovery includes opioid treatment for adults and young adults.
+Footprints Beachside Recovery also offers detox treatment that includes: opioid detox.

 Spencer Recovery Center Dr Pauls At The Bay is a methadone treatment center in Saint Petersburg, Florida situated at 140 Corey Avenue, 33706 zip code.
-Spencer Recovery Center Dr Pauls At The Bay provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
-In addition, Spencer Recovery Center Dr Pauls At The Bay offers self-help groups, housing services and mentoring/peer support.
-Spencer Recovery Center Dr Pauls At The Bay includes opioid treatment for young adults and adults.
+Spencer Recovery Center Dr Pauls At The Bay provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+In addition, Spencer Recovery Center Dr Pauls At The Bay offers housing services, case management and self-help groups.
+Spencer Recovery Center Dr Pauls At The Bay provides opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.